Ashley Tolton Art, Equestrian Fine Art

-I am a mostly self-taught artist, living in a small rural town in Eastern Oregon.
-As of early 2024, I began taking classes at the New York Academy of Art, with an emphasis on atelier/old masters techniques in both drawing and oil painting.
+I’m a retired professional show jumper, from the San Francisco Bay Area, who married a cowboy and now lives on a ranch in a very small town in Eastern Oregon.
+I received my degree in Pre-Veterinary Medicine and Spanish, but as of early 2024, I began taking classes at the New York Academy of Art, with an emphasis on atelier/old masters techniques in both drawing and oil painting.
+When I’m not painting, I can be found jumping my KWPN gelding, Wilbur or trying to travel the world and experience new things.

 Ashley